uea-teaching/computer-vision-2022/lectures/two-view-geometry.md

 $$

 ::: notes
-so we have the pixel coordinates transpose of the point in the first camera, and the pixel coordinates of the point in the second camera.
+We have the pixel coordinates transpose of the point in the first camera, and the pixel coordinates of the point in the second camera.

 Then, the part in the middle becomes the essential matrix.
 :::